t8lv4/str_att/README.md

 + choose a behavior
 + choose a delta

-now you’ll get a set of three values
+now you’ll get a set of three values :

 + each time you trigger the app, or
-+ each time you give an index,
++ each time you enter an index